shd101wyy/crossnote/README.md

   // File of extensions to be included in the notebook
   markdownFileExtensions: [".md", ".markdown", ".mdown", ".mkdn", ".mkd", ".rmd", ".qmd"],

+  // The content to be included in HTML `<head>` tag.
+  // This is useful for adding custom styles or scripts.
+  includeInHeader: "",

   // Enable this option will render markdown by pandoc instead of markdown-it.
   usePandocParser: false,